attiss/ibm-techxchange-2023-3670/README.md

 ### Expose intranet website on the company network

 _TechXchange Co._'s DNS zone is `txc3670.private`.
 You are going to expose the intranet site on the `intranet-XX.txc3670.private`.
-This address has already been created by the DNS administrators for you and points to the Ingress domain of your `intranet-XX` cluster.
+This address has already been created for you and points to the Ingress domain of your `intranet-XX` cluster.
 Let's validate if the DNS setup is correct.

 To see the Ingress domain of your `intranet-XX` cluster, use the following command: